 What is the single-tournament scoring record?

-Just Fontaine scored 13 goals in the 1958 World Cup, a record that has stood for over 65 years.
+Just Fontaine of France scored 13 goals in the 1958 World Cup, a record that has stood for over 65 years.
+He achieved this in just 6 matches, averaging 2.17 goals per game.

 When is the next World Cup?